Chapter 171 — Driver's License

 Nonresident's Driving Privilege

-A nonresident's right to drive in Minnesota can be suspended or revoked for the same reasons as a Minnesota resident's …
+A nonresident's privilege to drive on Minnesota highways can be suspended or revoked by the commissioner in the same …

 171.16